MortenMeisler/AzureAutomationFormGenerator/README.md

 ## Getting Started

 1. Fork or clone the project
-2. Open appsettings.josn and change the values to your own
+2. Open appsettings.json and change the values to your own
 3. Right-click WebUI project and click Manage User Secrets:
 4. Paste the following: